SparkliTwizzl/plurality-utilities/README.md

 }
 ```

-##### 4.1.2.1 - Between the braces, write the fields for the entry on separate lines.
+##### 4.1.2.1 - Between the braces, write the fields for the entry on separate lines

 Whitespace at the start of lines for fields is ignored, so feel free to indent or not as you prefer to.